AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Locations/Biblioplex.md

 #### B5.
 Student Store

 This small shop is stocked with books, equipment, and gear useful as academic supplies.
-The store’s manager is Groff Lundquist (neutral good human [commoner](https://www.dndbeyond.com/monsters/16829-commoner)), a friendly Strixhaven staff member known for his ability to fashionably mix and match items of university apparel.
+The store’s manager is [[ttrpgs/Non Player Characters/Groff Lundquist|Groff Lundquist]] (neutral good human [[commoner-xmm|Commoner]], a friendly Strixhaven staff member known for his ability to fashionably mix and match items of university apparel.
 Students can buy hats, scarves, tunics, robes, gloves, and other apparel embroidered with the Strixhaven star or with the sigil of any of Strixhaven’s colleges.
 Costs range from 5 cp to 5 gp or more, at your discretion.

 Once a character chooses a college at the start of second year, they receive a set of college robes, a knit hat, a scarf, a tunic, and gloves free of charge.
 (This set normally costs 5 gp.)